puskarpeter/frinxio.github.io/frinx-uniresource/architecture/readme.md

         - Separate process
         - Isolated and limited for safety and performance
 - AAA
-    - Tenant and user management is out of scope of UniResource and will be handled by an external identity management system.
+    - Tenant and user management is out of scope of Resource Manager and will be handled by an external identity management system.

 ## Entity model

-Following diagram outlines the core entity model for UniResource:
+Following diagram outlines the core entity model for Resource Manager:

 ![Entities](rm_entity.png)